sbrepet/RampIdentification/README.md

 # RampIdentification
  Uncertainties of Ramp Identification in 100 Equidistant Noisy Data Points

-Date: 20Sep2023
+Date: 20Sep2023.
-Author: Sebastian Repetzki
+Author: Sebastian Repetzki.
 Kind of Project: Research project in statistics and signal processing.
-Project report: see Preprint
+Project report: see Preprint.
-Code language: C++
+Code language: C++.

 Description: A real-time process that provides data in regular intervals
 			is expected to show a constant, though noisy signal that,